popolo-project/popolo-spec/specs/vote.md

   </tbody>
 </table>

-* The `person` property <em class="rfc2119">must not</em> be used if an organization is voting.
-* The `organization` property <em class="rfc2119">must not</em> be used if a person is voting.
-* "Pairing" generally refers to a reciprocal agreement between two voters by which a voter abstains if the other is unable to vote.
+"Pairing" generally refers to a reciprocal agreement between two voters by which a voter abstains if the other is unable to vote.
 The pairing agreement is not always in force and respected; for example, if both voters are voting or if a voter breaks the agreement.
 The `pair` property <em class="rfc2119">must not</em> be used unless a pairing agreement is, in fact, respected.

 <p class="note" id="note1">1.
 For example, `"absent"` and `"not voting"` are valid values of the `option` property.</p>
 <p class="note" id="note2">2.
 The default value for a vote's weight is `1`.</p>

 <h1 id="serialization">4.
 Serialization</h1>

+**JSON differences from other RDF serializations:**

+* The value of the `voter_id` property refers to a [person](/specs/person.html).

 <ul class="nav nav-tabs no-js">
   <li><a href="#vote-schema">JSON Schema</a></li>